My name is Nancy. I had Dow Corning smooth silicone gel breast implants from 1990-2013.

-On my 6-week follow-up visit I asked the surgeon to please take the implants out.
-He told me that removing them would be far more dangerous than leaving them in.
-He said the risk of any complications was so low it was really negligible, but taking them out could present serious risk.
-He put the fear of explant in me.
-I decided as he said they were ‘safe’ that I’d wait till my youngest daughter had graduated high school till I explanted because I didn’t want to risk my children losing their mother when they were young over such a senseless thing.
+On my 6-week follow-up appointment I asked the ps to remove the implants.
+He assured me they were safe and said removing them would be far more dangerous than leaving them in.
+I decided I’d wait till my youngest daughter graduated high school to remove them.
+I didn’t want to risk my children losing their mother while they were young over such a senseless thing.
 By the time my youngest graduated I felt too ill to face the surgery.

-Around 1995/96 (which on explant was confirmed as the point of rupture) I started experiencing a string of very strange illnesses, including the entire left side of my body (face to foot) ‘stopping working’, and a red measles-like rash on my torso, thighs and hands.
-From there I developed masses in my armpits and the list of strange symptoms grew.
+Around 5-6 years after I got implants I started experiencing strange symptoms.
+The muscles on the entire left side of my body stopped working properly and I got a red measles-like rash on my torso and extremities.
+Later I developed masses in my armpits and the list of strange symptoms grew.
 My blood work was always ‘normal’.
-All the tests I had were ‘normal’.

-I felt seriously ill, but all the tests doctors did still were ‘normal’ so they decided it was all in my head.
-An all too common scenario.
-From that point I was broken in more ways, more times and more deeply than I could ever have imagined possible and developed anxiety.
+I felt mortally ill, but doctors decided it was in my head – an all too common scenario.
+From that point I was broken in more ways, more times and more deeply than I could ever have imagined possible.
+I developed anxiety.
 I knew I was truly ill and that I was going to die if I didn’t get help.
-I felt completely on my own medically.
-I was so afraid.
+I felt completely abandoned medically.
+I was afraid I would die.

-In 2013 a young, kind, brave resident doctor who’s care I’d come to be under looked me in the eyes and asked if I really believed there was something wrong.
-I told him I KNEW there was something really wrong, and showed him where I could feel it.
-An ultrasound diagnosed rupture in both breasts.
-And MRI indicated that the rupture was contained within my breast on the right side, but on the left silicone had migrated deeply into my chest wall.
-I was told there was no way to get it all out.
-The MRI also revealed that the EXACT places I’d shown the doctor I could feel something was wrong were EXACTLY where the migrated silicone was.
+In 2013 a kind and brave young resident, who’s care I was under, looked me in the eyes and asked if I really believed there was something wrong.
+I told him I KNEW there was something wrong and showed him where I could feel it.
+An ultrasound diagnosed rupture of both implants.
+MRI indicated that rupture was contained within the capsule on the right side, but on the left silicone had migrated deeply into my chest wall.
+The MRI also revealed the exact places I’d shown the doctor I could feel something were exactly where the migrated silicone was.

-Although we knew that there was rupture and migrated silicone you never know the full story until the explant surgeon opens you up.
-After the procedure the surgeon stressed to us multiple times that ‘it was really, really bad in there!’.
-My chest wall was a disaster.
-In addition to silicone there was extreme calcification and an acute type of inflammation specific to silicone breast implants.
-Not to mention biotoxins.
+Although we knew that there was rupture and migrated silicone you never know the full story until the surgeon opens you up.
+After the procedure the surgeon stressed multiple times, ‘it was really, really bad in there!’.

-In 2013, after rupture had been diagnosed, I learned that the implants I’d gotten either late 1990/ early 1991 (I can’t recall the specific date of implant) were RECALLED in October 1992.
-I was NOT INFORMED.
-I had no idea the model implants in me were at the center of a major class-action lawsuit.
-Dow Corning knew the devices were faulty, but deceptively tried to make it appear as if they were ok.
+In 2013, after rupture had been diagnosed, I learned that the implants I’d gotten in 1990 were recalled.
+I was not notified.
+I had no idea the implants in me were at the centre of a class-action lawsuit.
 They had a near 100% failure rate around the 5-6 year mark, which is exactly when mine ruptured.
-All news to me in 2013!